liuke232/logac/README.md

 # logac

-A logging library that uses a dedicated thread to output logs, avoiding conflicts from multi-threaded outputs.
+A logging library for C that uses a dedicated thread to output logs, avoiding conflicts from multi-threaded outputs.

 ## Simple Usage